Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters, including:

 The leader of the practice team dedicated to the waste industry, David Wiley, has been active for over 25 years as an associate member of the Washington Refuse and Recycling Association (“WRRA”).
 Mr. Wiley speaks frequently at WRRA meetings and conventions on state solid waste issues.

 The impact of environmental regulation is particularly strong in the area of real property transactions and related commercial lending.
-The firm has developed forms and checklists to assist sellers, buyers, lessors, lessees and lenders in real estate transactions.
+The firm has developed forms and checklists to assist sellers, buyers, lessors, lessees, and lenders in real estate transactions.
 The firm has also authored a hazardous waste lending policy for our financial service clients.
-Our focus continues to be towards preventative actions to avoid or limit exposure to environmental problems.
-We have worked hard to emphasize to our clients that environmental risks can be reduced by proper investigation, documentation and understanding of this area of law.
+Our focus continues to be on preventative actions to avoid or limit exposure to environmental problems.
+We have worked hard to emphasize to our clients that environmental risks can be reduced by proper investigation, documentation, and understanding of this area of law.

-The Pacific Northwest experienced significant growth in the 1980s, a trend expected to continue through the next decade.
-To control growth, federal, state and local governments have intensified water quality permitting and enforcement efforts.
+The Pacific Northwest region continues to experience significant growth.
+To control growth, federal, state, and local governments have intensified water quality permitting and enforcement efforts.
 The firm has handled significant Federal Clean Water Act and State Pollution Control Act litigation.
-Representation includes national pollutant discharge elimination system (NPDES) permitting and compliance issues, penalty hearings and defense of natural resources/habitat damage claims.
-Companion issues include representation of developers and property owners in wetlands, growth management, and fish and wildlife protection issues, including State Hydraulic Code, stream flow, pollution discharge and oil spill contingency planning matters.
+Representation includes national pollutant discharge elimination system (NPDES) permitting and compliance issues, penalty hearings, and defense of natural resources/habitat damage claims.